laravel-ja/ja-docs-8.x/original-en/authentication.md

 Next, if your application offers an API that will be consumed by third parties, you will choose between [Passport](/docs/{{version}}/passport) or [Sanctum](/docs/{{version}}/sanctum) to provide API token authentication for your application.
 In general, Sanctum should be preferred when possible since it is a simple, complete solution for API authentication, SPA authentication, and mobile authentication, including support for "scopes" or "abilities".

-If you are building a single-page application (SPA) that will be powered by a Laravel backend.
-You should use [Laravel Sanctum](/docs/{{version}}/sanctum).
+If you are building a single-page application (SPA) that will be powered by a Laravel backend, you should use [Laravel Sanctum](/docs/{{version}}/sanctum).
 When using Sanctum, you will either need to [manually implement your own backend authentication routes](#authenticating-users) or utilize [Laravel Fortify](/docs/{{version}}/fortify) as a headless authentication backend service that provides routes and controllers for features such as registration, password reset, email verification, and more.

 Passport may be chosen when your application absolutely needs all of the features provided by the OAuth2 specification.